gfscott/eleventy-plugin-youtube-embed/README.md

 ## 🛠 Usage

 To embed a YouTube video into any Markdown page, paste its URL into a new line.
-The URL should be the only thing on that line.

 ### Markdown file example: